debashishnanda/Stock-Market-Charting---Phase3/README.md

 ## Development server

 ### Backend -
-Run as `Run configurations...` then set the goal to be `sprin-boot:run` for a dev server.
+Run as `Run configurations...` then set the goal to be `spring-boot:run` for a dev server.
 Navigate to `http://localhost:8080/`.
 The backend will now be up and you can check it with Postman.

 ### Frontend
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.